Follow us on Flickr, Facebook and our Blog. flickr facebook blog

 Choosing matching and complemetary vintage fabrics

-Most of our antique and vintage linen has either a stone/oatmeal or cream/wheat coloured base.
+Most of our antique and vintage linen has either a pale stone/oatmeal or cream/wheat coloured base.

 Mixing striped linen with plain often works well and for larger projects using any combination of vintage grain sacks, cart covers, mattress covers, sacks and sheets with the same tones can produce stunning results.